FoteinosMerg/deliverable/index.md

 context, this means to encode in the form of a circuit the consensus rules of the network.
 Satisfaction of $F$ for a witness-instance pair
-$(w, x)$ emulates a particular state of the circuit after running it with that input. zk-SNARK libraries usually avail mechanisms for modelling predicates as logical circuits which resemble the concept of *protoboard* (prototyping board) from electrical engineering: the cryptosystem's configuration presupposes allocation of $F$'s "chips" to a protoboard.
+$(w, x)$ emulates a particular state of the circuit after running it with that input. zk-SNARK libraries usually avail a mechanism for modelling predicates as logical circuits which resembles the concept of *protoboard* (prototyping board) from electrical engineering: the cryptosystem's configuration presupposes allocation of $F$'s "chips" to the protoboard.

 This is however only a convenient abstraction.
-What in fact one must do is appropriately reduce the NP-statement $F$ to a system of polynomial equations.
-Satisfiability of $F$ for a given pair $(w, x)$ amounts to $(x, w)$ being (with overwhelming probability) a solution to this algebraic system.
+What in fact one must do is appropriately reduce the NP-statement $F$ to a quadratic system of polynomial equations.
+Satisfiability of $F$ for a given pair $(w, x)$ amounts to $(x, w)$ being (with overwhelming probability) a solution to this system of equations.
 More specifically, it has been proven that any NP-complete statement can be reduced to such system of a special kind, usually referred to as a *set of quadratic constraints*, with each zk-SNARK proof attesting that this set of constraints is